probe973/hsc-7056x/papers/sackley.md

 {% include question_multiple_choice.html
     id="s_q11"
     title="11"
-    question_text="Was the value of ‘0’ (representing no difference) within the 95% confidence interval for the difference in adjusted means?" options="no_out::No; the interval is entirely above zero.||yes_in::Yes; the interval ranges from -0.52 to 0.53.||yes_only::Yes; but only for the intervention group." correct_answer="yes_in"
+    question_text="Was the value of ‘0’ (representing no difference) within the 95% confidence interval for the difference in adjusted means, Barthel index, 6 months?" options="no_out::No; the interval is entirely above zero.||yes_in::Yes; the interval ranges from -0.52 to 0.53.||yes_only::Yes; but only for the intervention group." correct_answer="yes_in"
     solution_text="Because the range goes from a negative number to a positive number, it must pass through zero."